ArizonaCochise County

 What Makes Cochise County Different

-Limited Vehicle Release Hours: The Cochise County Sheriff’s Office operates two distinct locations for processing the necessary paperwork to retrieve a vehicle.
-The Sierra Vista substation offers only four hours per week (Monday and Tuesday, 12-2 PM) for vehicle release processing.
-The Bisbee location is at 205 Judd Drive.
+• Limited Vehicle Release Hours: The Cochise County Sheriff’s Office has restricted hours for processing vehicle releases.
+The Sierra Vista substation offers only four hours per week (Monday and Tuesday, 12:00 PM – 2:00 PM).
+To avoid delays, utilizing the Bisbee location is recommended.

 24/7 Legal Support